 Bernina sewing machines are not your average machine when it comes to presser feet.
-Normally when picking out a new foot, you simply have to worry about High Shank, Low Shank, Slant Shank or snap on.
+Normally when picking out a new foot, you simply have to worry about High Shank, Low Shank, Slant Shank, or Snap-On.
 Bernina decided to develop their own shank systems that are not compatible with any other brand of machine.

 Old Style Feet – Manufactured between 1954 and 1998

 Bernina started producing the 530 Record in 1954, this is the first model that had what we call old style feet.
 The top of the shank has a rounded back and there is no cut-out (see figure A).
 In the early days of old style feet, the foot number was actually stamped into the metal of the shank.
 Eventually, Bernina started putting the numbers on a white sticker with black lettering on the front of the shank.
 During the production of old style feet machines, Bernina increased the stitch width of these machines from 4.5mm (ie-930s) to 5.5mm (ie-1001).
 There are some incarnations in-between as well including the optical feet.
-Wherever possible, Bernina had tried to make their feet backward compatible.
+Wherever possible, they tried to make their Bernina presser feet backward compatible.
 Tweaks were made to the shank design to ensure that you could not accidentally put 4.5mm wide foot on a 5.5mm machine.

 New Style Feet – Manufactured After 1996